saifahmedquazi/.netcoreapp/README.md

 5.To verify that the Docker container is running, check its status by running the following command:  docker ps -a

-6. You should see the container in the "Exited" state.
+6. You should see the container in the "Exited" state,becuse the container runs and print the welcom message and exited after the welcome message is printed, the container exits because there is no process running inside it.

 7. Finally, to run the .NET Core application using Jenkins, follow the steps mentioned below: